 Our operating expenses consist of sales and marketing, research and development, and general and administrative expenses.
 Personnel costs are the most significant component of operating expenses and consist of salaries, sales commissions and other cash and stock-based compensation related expenses.
-We anticipate operating expenses will continue to increase to support our employees.
-During the second quarter of 2020, we took steps to reduce variable expenses that were ineffective and slowed down hiring due to the impact to our revenue from COVID-19.
-We returned to more normalized spending levels in the fourth quarter of 2020.
-We continue to monitor the rapidly evolving situation, but as operations return to normal levels, we intend to make investments to execute our strategic plans and operational initiatives.
+We returned to more normalized spending levels starting in the fourth quarter of 2020.
+We intend to make investments to execute our strategic plans and operational initiatives.
+We anticipate certain operating expenses will continue to increase to support our growth.